re-data/re-data/getting_started/toy_shop_analysis/README.md

  "toy_shop"."orders"      | customer_id | max    |   490
 ```

-Ok, but now important now, briefly looking first day data seems reasonable.
+Briefly looking first day data seems reasonable.

-It maybe really usefull to create for those values beeing sensible, for example we most likely don't want max values to be below or even equal to zero in our data.
-We can do it easily by adding tests to our models.
+It maybe really usefull to create tests for those values beeing in certain ranges etc. (We will do in another tutorial)

-But for now let's compute metrics for whole last month and see if re_data founds any anomalies in them
+But for now let's compute metrics for whole last month and see if re_data founds any anomalies in them.

 ```
 re_data run --start-date 2021-01-02 --end-date 2021-01-30